jo/couchdb-worker/README.md

 This function is the same as a [filter function](http://guide.couchdb.org/draft/notifications.html#filters).

 The processing takes place in the  _process_ function.
-This function takes two arguments: the doc and a callback function, which takes the ouput of the processing when the job has been done.
+This function takes two arguments: the _doc_ and a callback function, _done_, which takes an _error_ and the _ouput_ of the processing when the job has been done.
-This output will be merged with the doc and saved.
+This output will be merged with the doc (if _error_ is `null`) and saved.
 Note that the doc could have been changed after the job has been started so that the doc variable could differ from the doc when it gets saved.